rywible/wrela6/docs/design/ast-views-item-index-design.md

 `FieldDeclarationView` wraps ordinary `FieldDeclaration` nodes and is reused by classes, dataclasses, images, image devices, and validated-buffer params.
 `LayoutFieldView` wraps `LayoutField` nodes in validated-buffer layout sections.
+Validated-buffer layout fields may include a contextual wire-endian marker before the type reference, such as `le U16` or `be U16`; the AST view exposes that marker as syntax and does not interpret whether it is required or legal for the referenced type.
 The item index records the owning declaration and a source-shaped field role:

 ```ts